Stoke-on-Trent South: Current

-Constituency profile

-The seat is non-rural and in the upper valley of the Trent covering half of the main city of the Potteries, a major ceramics centre since the 17th century.

-A former safe Labour seat, like the other Stoke-on-Trent constituencies, it includes the city's most middle-class and Conservative electoral wards of Meir and Trentham that contrast with much of the neighbouring, predominantly lower income, population of the other wards.

-The seat is home to Stoke City F.C. whose Bet365 Stadium is at the northern edge of the constituency.

-Workless claimants, registered jobseekers, were in November 2012 equal to the regional average of 4.7% of the population based on a statistical compilation by The Guardian.

 History

 Political history

 The constituency was created for the 1950 general election as the successor to the Stoke Division of Stoke-on-Trent.
 It also included parts of the abolished Stone constituency which had been absorbed by the County Borough of Stoke-on-Trent.

 The constituency and its predecessor were safe Labour seats from 1935 until the 2010s when it became marginal.
 It was won by the Conservative Party for the first time in 2017 when Jack Brereton became its MP.
 At the 2019 general election, the Conservatives increased their majority to over 11,000 votes; with a vote share of 62%.
 This was overturned in the 2024 election when, despite boundary changes favorable to the Conservatives, Labour's Allison Gardner won the seat, albeit with a small majority of 627 votes.

 Prominent members

 Jack Ashley (later Lord Ashley) became deaf as a result of an operation, but his disability campaigns led to major enactments and public sector changes to improve ordinary life for deaf people, including the inclusion of sign language in television programmes and campaigns to help other disabled people.